+Forming a nonprofit has many steps and rules, out of which naming it is the first and a crucial one.
 A name is the first thing people learn about your organization.
 You will want to make sure it embodies everything your organization stands for and is easy to remember.
 In the state of Texas, your name must be different from every other organization in the state, but you will not need to include the abbreviations for Corporation or Incorporated.
-Visit the Secretary of State website to check the uniqueness of your name and make it official.
+Visit the Texas Secretary of State website to check the uniqueness of your name and make it official.

 2. Name Incorporators and Directors